Vision

 What "thinking" actually means in this context

-When we talk about capturing how someone thinks, we mean four specific things:
+When we talk about capturing how someone thinks, we mean several distinct things:

 Decision-making patterns.
 When faced with trade-offs, what do you prioritise?
 Speed or quality?
 Innovation or stability?
 These aren't random choices.
 They're deeply held preferences that shape everything you recommend.